ishailendra/shrink_it/README.md

 URL shortening web service, which provides short aliases for redirection of long URLs.
 The user's browser will immediately redirect to the original (long) url when they access the short URL.
+Service can be used and integrated with telegram bot.

 ## Implementation
 ### Tech Used